Is there still a place for employee magazines?

-Internal Comms has moved on from the days of the memo (piece of paper in a big brown envelope with lots of names on it, some ticked off).
+Internal communications has moved on from the days of the memo (piece of paper in a big brown envelope with lots of names on it, some ticked off).
+They looked like this:

-But the company magazine is still alive and well, and on numerous coffee tables across the country.
+But the company magazine for employees is still alive and well, and on numerous coffee tables across the country.

-There’s no doubt that there are some very good magazines out there – well crafted, well written.
-But there are just as many, if not more, that seem to be a waste of recycled paper.
+There’s no doubt that there are some very good magazines out there – well designed and well written.
+But there are just as many that seem to be a waste of recycled paper.

 What’s the argument for producing an employee magazine?

-Pride – colleagues do love to see stories of colleagues featured; and magazines have traditionally been great for that.
+Colleagues do love to see stories of colleagues featured and magazines have traditionally been great for that.

-Behaviour – if you pick up a magazine, are you more likely to read it than just delete or ignore an email?
+If you pick up a physical magazine, you are more likely to read it than just delete or ignore an email.

-Technophobes – they may be a dying breed; but there are still some people who prefer a physical magazine to a digital one.
+There are still many people uncomfortable with digital technology who prefer a physical magazine to a digital one.

 The ‘pride’ argument is a good one.
 But this is no reason to stick with a magazine.
 Great storytelling programmes happen on all platforms now – and are less engineered and more natural.

-So, in our view, the employee magazine is a vanity – and in particular, because the distance between the original conception and today’s vanilla offering is so vast.
-When employee magazines launched, they were based on journalistic skills – with a strong features theme rather than the PR padding we have today.
+When employee magazines launched, they were based on journalistic skills – with a strong features theme rather than the PR padding .

-So if we want to save employee magazines from the bonfire of the vanities, it’s time to return to the principles of great feature writing and design – not tabloid titbits.
+So if we want to save employee magazines, it’s time to return to the principles of great feature writing and design.